 >"heh you won't get laid in Korea because you're White, the women would never betray!"

->"Those whores are so vapid!"
+>"Those prostitutes are so vapid!"

 The mind of a mentally ill asian